suvaansh/ChangeNet-v2/README.md

 Dataset
 ------------------
 The VL-CMU-CD dataset can be downloaded from the [project page][5] of the paper [Street-View Change Detection with Deconvolutional Networks (RSS'16)][4].
-This dataset is availble on request.
+This dataset is available on request.

 #### Dataset Schema